 Lawyers usually work in office; however, sometimes they have to travel to meet clients at different locations, like hospitals, homes or prisons.
 These professionals may face a lot of stress when meeting deadlines or during trails.

-As reported by the US Bureau of Labor Statistics, jobs for lawyers are expected to witness a growth of 6% from 2018-2028.
+As reported by the US Bureau of Labor Statistics, jobs for lawyers in the US are expected to witness a growth of 10% from 2021-2031.
+In Georgia, it is expected that the job growth for lawyers will be a very impressive 16% between 2020 and 2030 as per the data published by O*Net OnLine.
 The demand for these professionals will continue to rise as individuals and businesses will be needing their services.
-Law firms will continue to hire lawyers; however, large firms havestarted building in-house legal departments to reduce costs.
+Law firms will continue to hire lawyers; however, large firms have started building in-house legal departments to reduce costs.